 - Driver needs to bring the vehicle to a complete stop

 After further investigation, it turns out there is a metal pin inside the steering which is designed to manually lock the steering wheel when parked.
 As an anti-theft feature.
-The metal sleeve and lock pin works its way loose and jams up inside the steering lock.
-This results in tightness and a very stiff the steering feel.
+The metal sleeve and lock pin works their way loose and jam up inside the steering lock.
+This results in tightness and a very stiff steering feel.
 The steering needs to be physically removed and the loose pieces from the metal sleeve/bracket retrieved.

-The last cause of a stiff steering can be related to a bad grounding strap.
-The Grounding strap needs to be cleaned of all debris and plastic which could interfere with the electric Power Steering.
+The last cause of stiff steering can be related to a bad grounding strap.
+The Grounding strap needs to be cleaned of all debris and plastic which could interfere with the Electric Power Steering.
 This also causes the steering to lock up at speeds of 60mph.
-The ground strap needs to maintain a constant voltage at all times, since there are very sensitive components which could malfunction as a result of a drop in voltage.
+The ground strap needs to maintain a constant voltage at all times since there are very sensitive components that could malfunction as a result of a drop in voltage.

 If you are experiencing any of the above-mentioned symptoms, do not hesitate to go straight to the dealership.
 This is a documented issue and they will address it using the above fixes and TSBs.
 Refrain from driving the vehicle until the issue has been resolved.